-The law in NSW (Education Act 1990) states that all children between the ages of six and fifteen years are required to attend school on a regular basis.
-This act has recently been changed from fifteen years of age to seventeen years of age.
+The law in NSW (Education Act 1990) states that all children between the ages of six and seventeen years are required to attend school on a regular basis.
 It is the responsibility of parents or caregivers to make sure that their children attend school every day.